dongmeic/MPO_Data_Portal/TrafficCountData/README.md

 ## Functions

-A list of functions applied to convert string formats, read Excel sheets and files from a folder, reorganize and combine tables.
+A list of functions are applied to convert string formats, read Excel sheets and files from a folder, reorganize and combine tables.